go-delve/delve/Documentation/AI/AI_POLICY.md

   distracts from the main point.
 Humans must do their research and trim this down.

-- **No AI-generated media is allowed (art, images, videos, audio, etc.).**
-  Text and code are the only acceptable AI-generated content, per the other rules in this policy.

-- **Bad AI drivers will be banned and ridiculed in public.** You've been warned.
-We love to help junior developers learn and grow, but if you're interested in that then don't use AI, and we'll help you.
-  I'm sorry that bad AI drivers have ruined this for you.

 These rules apply only to outside contributions to Delve.
 Maintainers are exempt from these rules and may use AI tools at their discretion;
 they've proven themselves trustworthy to apply good judgment.